Sustainable Gaps

 Lessons learned became readiness checks, course adjustments, grouping decisions, equipment expectations, and future review points.

-The useful proof is the work pattern: what was organized, what decision became easier, what risk was reduced, and what belongs in the shared lesson.
+The useful part is the work pattern: what was organized, what decision became easier, what risk was reduced, and what lesson carried forward.

 Artifact left behind